Frequently asked questions

 Q: What happens if I need to cancel my workshop or tour?

 If you cancel within two months of the start date you will forfeit the full fee.
 Partial refunds will be considered on a case by case basis.
-Your fee may also be transferable to another workshop, course or person at the discretion of Len’s School.
+Part of your fee may also be transferable to another workshop, course or person at the discretion of Len’s School.

 We require that all tour participants take out travel insurance for all of our tours.